 Yes.
 The amount that you receive is your income and is FULLY taxable as per Indian income tax laws.

 Income Tax treatment of AD Income From Blog/website

 There are two broad scenarios that you may fall into:

-- Your main business is running your blog/website:
+- Your main business is running your blog/website/Youtube channel:

-If blogging/website is your full time activity and your main source of income, then the income should be designated as “Income from Business or Profession” for income tax purpose.
+If blogging or website is your full time activity and your main source of income, then the income should be designated as “Income from Business or Profession” for income tax purpose.